 - Alternate schedules may be possible.
 Please ask.

 - COVID-19: The majority of classes are being held online through Zoom or Wet Ink.
-Please indicate if you are willing to teach in-person using the class location selection.
+We are beginning to schedule more classes in our Capitol Hill location, so please indicate if you are willing to teach in-person using the class location selection.

 TIPS & SAMPLE COURSE DESCRIPTIONS

 When submitting a course description, please consider it your job application.
 It should be clear, concise, and free of typos.
 If you're including writers you'll be reading, their names should be spelled correctly.
 When a student reads your class description, they should think, "I like the way this person writes!
 I bet I could learn something from them!"
 Not: "I'm not sure how this person got a job as a writing teacher!"
 Our team may edit your course description for clarity and/or length, but we strongly prefer when course descriptions come in the door having been thoroughly thought through and proofread.

 Here are some tips for a great course description: The description should tell us what the class is about, why the topic is worth investigating, what's going to happen (generative writing? workshopping? discussion?), and what students can expect to come away with (a new story? three new poems? a better understanding of metaphysics?).
 Here are a couple of great examples:

 Minor Feelings: An Asian American Reckoning Each week we will discuss an essay from Cathy Park Hong’s provocative new book of essays, Minor Feelings, and freewrite about our own personal experiences as Asian Americans, interrogating themes such as: coming of age, the model minority myth, class, the white gaze, microaggressions, shame, family, language, and community.
 Let’s get personal and political as we examine what connects us or holds us apart in a candid and safe space for exploration.